najeetpie/nass_tebexstore/README.md

  - Press the settings icon on the right and change the command to `Execute the command even if the player is offline`
  - Press Update

+ - Depending on which garage system is being used, you mayhave to make your own modifications in the script's vehicle assignment code. `server.lua/line 270` in the `nass_tebexstore:setVehicle` event.

 ## Usage

 - Players must go ingame and do `/redeem [Transaction ID]` and they will recieve everything

 ## Extra Information

  Please leave any issues you may have here on github

 # Support